22 Visual Art Competitions for High School Students 2023

 Vans Custom Culture invites high school students to create art using both pairs of blank Vans shoes under the specific themes: Hometown Pride and Head in the Clouds.
 Winners will receive cash prizes and discount codes.

-Medium: The design may be created digitally or on a print-out of the Vans shoe template.
+Medium: The design may be created digitally or as a printout of the Vans shoe template.

 10. All American High School Film Festival